Theoretical guarantees for stochastic gradient sampling methods via Gaussian convolution inequalities: Introduction

-As noted above, computing $\nabla V$ can be prohibitively expensive (or sometimes not possible), and it is often advantageous to replace it in \eqref{eq:ula} by a cheaper unbiased estimator.
+\paragraph{Stochastic gradient Langevin dynamics} As noted above, computing $\nabla V$ can be prohibitively expensive (or sometimes not possible), and it is often advantageous to replace it in \eqref{eq:ula} by a cheaper unbiased estimator.
 The resulting algorithm is stochastic gradient Langevin dynamics (SGLD).
 We introduce and follow the stochastic-gradient setup of \cite{leimkuhler2023contractionb}.

 \begin{definition} A \textit{stochastic gradient approximation} of a potential $V$ is specified by a measurable map $\mathcal{G}:\R^d \times \Omega \to \R^d$ and a probability distribution $\Gamma$ on a Polish space $\Omega$ such that for every $x\in \R^d$ and $\omega\sim \Gamma$,